 Tributes continue around the world for Steve Jobs

 CUPERTINO, Calif.
-(KFSN) -- There is a huge hole in Apple and people around the world are continuing to mourn the loss of Steve Jobs.
+(KGO) -- There is a huge hole in Apple and people around the world are continuing to mourn the loss of Steve Jobs.

 Jobs' death marks the loss of a man who changed the way we live in important ways.
 Many compare his impact to innovators like Thomas Edison and Henry Ford.

 People who have been bringing flowers and leaving notes at the memorial outside the Palo Alto Apple store say they can't explain it, but they have a need to express their sorrow.